 One of the first multimanager futures funds.
 Ranked in the Wall Street Journal's top ten.
 Built before "quantitative" was a category — assembled a portfolio of trend-following managers using early portfolio optimization techniques.

-One of the first desktop investment optimizers.
-Spanned 230+ asset classes at a time when spreadsheets were the frontier.
-Sold in 1987; still in operational use today.
-A proof, before the term existed, that quantitative tools could be made accessible.
+One of the first desktop investment optimizers built on Modern Portfolio Theory.
+Covered 230+ asset classes at a time when some thought spreadsheets were the frontier.
+Sold in 1987; still in operational use today — proof, before the term existed, that quantitative tools could be made accessible.

 Left Wilson Associates in 1994 and built InfoHiway — a distributed Perl-powered search engine with 1.3 million visitors by March 1995.
 Results featured "Fuzzy Relational Links" for dynamic query refinement.
 In 1997, built AdCafe — a self-serve tool for placing ads directly on InfoHiway — and offered every indexed site paid top-5 placement.
 The full stack: search engine, paid placement model, and ad management app.
 The hate mail was immediate and fierce — "you're ruining pure search."
 Around the same time, Bill Gross was quietly developing GoTo.com — the same model.
 He apparently saw the InfoHiway announcement spread through the web community, because he sent a cold email: "have money, interested in buying your company — Bill Gross."
 Jeremy didn't place the name until he found an Inc Magazine cover story on Gross in a pile under his desk.
 He chose RMI.net (Denver, practical) over Idealab (California).
 GoTo.com launched six months later.
 Yahoo acquired it for $1.63 billion.